 Why is Elephant Toothpaste a Fun Science Experiment?

 Rockets, explosions, foam and eruptions work like magnets in science.
-They are great at attracting kids to try them out and learn more about it.
+They are great at attracting kids to try them out and learn more about them.

-Elephant toothpaste has all these magnets combined – Eruption, Foam and Rocket like action – that make this experiment exciting, fun and eye catching!
+Elephant Toothpaste Science Experiment has all these magnets combined – Eruption, Foam and Rocket like action – that make this experiment exciting, fun and eye catching!

-If you are a parent, you might want to think twice about where you want to set this up, and what safety precautions you need to take, because this chemical reaction creates quite a lot of foam and can get messy!
+If you are a parent, you might want to think twice about where you want to set this up, and what safety precautions you need to take, because the chemical reaction from elephant toothpaste recipe creates quite a lot of foam and can get messy!

 Related: Learn how you can set-up a science lab at home for your kids.
 It is far easier than you think!